 - The thermostat calls for heat by energizing the W terminal with 24VAC. - 2.
-The control verifies the pressure switch is open. - If the pressure switch is open, the control energizes the inducer and waits for the pressure switch to close.
+The control verifies the pressure switch is open. - 3.
+If the pressure switch is open, the control energizes the inducer and waits for the pressure switch to close.
 The pressure switch must close within 10 seconds. - 4.
-The control runs the inducer for a 30 45 second prepurge. - The control energizes the Hot Surface Igniter (HSI) output for the appropriate warm-up time limit. - 6.
+The control runs the inducer for a 45 second prepurge. - 5.
+The control energizes the Hot Surface Igniter (HSI) output for the appropriate warm-up time limit. - 6.
 The control energizes the main gas valve for 3 seconds. - 7.
 If the flame proved and ignites the gas, the control deenergizes the HSI.
 The gas valve and inducer remains energized.
-The control goes to blower on delay. - 8.
-If flame is present, the control energizes the blower on the selected HEAT speed 30 - 45 seconds after the gas valve opened.
+The control goes to blower on delay. - If flame is present, the control energizes the blower on the selected HEAT speed 45 seconds after the gas valve opened.
 The gas valve and inducer remain energized. - 9.
 When the thermostat demand for heat is satisfied, the control de-energizes the gas valve.
-The Inducer output remains on for a 30 45 second post-purge period. - 10.
+The Inducer output remains on for a 45 second post-purge period. - 10.
 Blower off timing begins when the thermostat is satisfied.
-The Nordyne/UTEC control will operate at the selected HEAT speed of 60, 90, 120, or 180 seconds.
-If the blower off delay jumper is not present, the fan should still operate for 120 seconds at the selected HEAT speed.
-The Emerson control board will operate the fan for 150 seconds at the selected HEAT speed.
-The indoor blower motor is de-energized after a blower off delay as selected by the movable jumper on UTEC boards.
+The Nordyne Channel control will operate at the selected HEAT speed of 60, 90, 120, or 180 seconds.
+If the blower off delay jumper is not present, the fan should still operate for 120 seconds.